Student Exchange FAQs

 Can a friend and I go together on exchange?

-YFU offers a “two friends” discount of up to 25% if two friends apply to go on exchange to the same or different countries in the same year, but you cannot be placed in the same family as that would reduce your opportunity to meet new people and immerse yourself in the culture and language of the country, which is the main purpose of exchange
+Yes, you can go on exchange with a friend, however you cannot be placed in the same family, as that would reduce your opportunity to meet new people and immerse yourself in the culture and language of the country, which is the main purpose of exchange.

 How does YFU choose a host family for me?